-To start off grilling our corned beef you need to soak the beef for about 30 minutes per pound and no less than 2 hours.
-This soaking needs to be done with warm water or the salt will not dissolve effectively.
-You also need to change the water every hour and rinse the corned beef off when you change the water.
-You may choose to place the corned beef in a pot of water and set it on your stove over a low heat for the soaking time.
+Soak the raw corned beef in a salt-water mixture for about 30 minutes per pound, letting it sit for no less than 2 hours.
+This soaking needs to be done with warm water, or the salt will not dissolve effectively.
+Change the water every hour, rinsing the corned beef when you change the water.